 1. Maintain a Safe Network

 Effective network security is no longer a matter of only protecting your infrastructure with server security and firewalls.
-While 85% of security breaches are related to just ten known vulnerabilities, simply applying patch updates isn't enough to protect your network and infrastructure.
+Simply applying patch updates isn't enough to protect your network and infrastructure from security breaches.
 Comprehensive security should include attention to all components, including:

-For more information, we recommend Agent vs. Agentless File Integrity Monitoring: Which is Best?
+For more information: Agent vs. Agentless File Integrity Monitoring: Which is Best?

 2. Maintain Vulnerability Management

-Vulnerability management is the process of identifying vulnerabilities and assigning risk, according to SANs.
+According to SANS, vulnerability management is the process of identifying vulnerabilities and assessing risk.
 It's important to understand the difference between vulnerability scanning and management.
 The two concepts are closely related, but not the same.

-• Vulnerability scanning, using file integrity monitoring software and other tools, allows organizations to categorically discover risks that can be analyzed and accepted within the framework of vulnerability management.
+- Vulnerability scanning, using file integrity monitoring software and other tools, allows organizations to categorically discover risks that can be analyzed and evaluated within the framework of vulnerability management.

-• Vulnerability management is the process of using technological tools and other means to automate and add efficiency to the process of eliminating risks as they are identified.
+- Vulnerability management is the process of using technological tools and other means to automate and increase efficiency in the process of mitigating risks as they are identified.

 3. Prevent Unauthorized Access

-Unauthorized access to your organization's assets can take many forms, which present varying levels of risk.
-This can range from unauthorized device sharing between employees to completing assigned job duties, account hacking, and resultant data theft by cybercriminals.
+Unauthorized access to your organization's assets can take many forms, presenting varying levels of risk.
+This can range from unauthorized device sharing between employees to complete assigned job duties to even account hacking.
 The results of certain types of unauthorized access can include data theft, tampering with critical files, or denial of service.

 Oracle recommends a comprehensive approach to this security objective, including each of the following: